Beer In Regulator: The Ultimate CO2 Guide For Newbies

 - When you acquire your primary regulator, you will also need a CO2 tank to connect it to.
 Additionally, a crescent wrench is required to tighten the nut on the regulator.

 - The CO2 cylinder will have a male end.
 Before attaching the primary regulator, ensure it has a seal.
 While some regulators come with pre-seals, others might require a separate tank washer.
-If in doubt, ask your beverage CO2 supplier.
+If in doubt, ask your beverage CO2 supplier, or your distributor.

 - Once you have a seal, screw the primary nut clockwise until it’s tight, and then use the crescent wrench to further tighten it.